MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/itemmodelview.md

 ```
 {{</highlight>}}

-Now we implement a very simple and basic model named *MyItemModel*.
+Now, we implement a very simple and basic model named *MyItemModel*.
 Initially, we create a new *MLBase* object using the existing *StandardItemModel* and define the structure of our items as already done using the attributes.

 Some additional functions are necessary to get the root item and the selected index of the model.
 We also need functions to add and insert items and to clear all items.